What is dry mouth

 Looking after your teeth

-Look after your teeth and mouth by
+Look after your teeth and mouth

-- Visiting your dental professional regularly.
+- Visit your dental professional regularly.